 Would you have the courage to travel alone to America at age 20 when you couldn’t speak much English?
-My grandmother, Anne Marie Hellqvist, was born on December 17, 1931, in Stockholm, Sweden.
-She lived in Sweden until 1952 until she decided to go to America.
+My grandmother, Anne Marie, was born in 1931 in Stockholm, Sweden.
+She lived in Sweden until 1952 when she decided to go to America.

 In the 1950s, American movies and music were very popular in Europe.
 Many people from Sweden wanted to learn English.
 Anne-Marie’s friend Vera was crazy about anything American, and she wanted to learn to speak English better.